 Parents have the right to inspect and review their child's educational records.
 All student records will remain confidential unless there is written consent from a parent to release them.
-In the event that there is a judicial order to relinquish records due to a court subpoena, parents will be notified.
-Parents must give the school office 24 hours advance notice in order to facilitate the child's record for the parent to review.
+If there is a judicial order to relinquish records due to a court subpoena, parents will be notified.
+Parents must give the school office 24 hours' notice to facilitate the child's record for the parent to review.